-In preceding lessons, you have learned some basic concepts of Visual Basic 2010 programming .
-In this lesson, we learn to write actual programmes .
+In preceding lessons, you have learned some basic concepts of Visual Basic 2010 programming.
+In this lesson, we learn to write actual programs.
 We will keep the theories short so that it would not be too difficult for you.

 Public Class Form1 Private Sub Form1_Load(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles MyBase.Load End Sub End Class

-The are other events associated with the Form1 class, such as click, cursorChanged, DoubleClick, DragDrop, Enter as so on, as shown in the diagram below (It appears when you click on the upper right pane of the code window)
+The are other events associated with the Form1 class, such as click, cursorChanged, DoubleClick, DragDrop, Enter and more as shown in the diagram below (It appears when you click on the upper right pane of the code window)

 5.2 Writing the code